sxr1223/VeribleFormatterVerilog/readme.md

 Verible will show an error and refuse formatting.
 This plugin will auto comment out these code and uncomment them afer formatting.

+You can specify verible setting form flag file or plugin setting.
+Flag file under project `project_flags_file_name` take precedence, then global flag file `global_flags_file_path`, the last one is plugin setting.

 ## Installation

 Befor using this plugin, you have to install verible and add that to your `PATH`.
 Please make sure you can use `verible-verilog-format` directly in shell.